Boundaries 101: Tips for Stronger Connections

 Therapy can help individuals learn to identify their boundaries and practice setting them.
 Through therapeutic guidance, people can begin to understand where they get stuck in the process and explore the underlying reasons for their difficulties.
 The therapist can provide invaluable support by offering guidance, modeling healthy boundary-setting behaviors, and supplying resources tailored to the individual's needs.
 This collaborative effort not only aids in the immediate establishment of boundaries but also fosters long-term personal growth and resilience.
 By engaging in therapy, individuals can develop the skills necessary to maintain healthy boundaries, leading to more fulfilling and balanced relationships.

 Dr. Scott Menasco is an expert in working with boundaries.
 He has extensive training, experience, and knowledge in helping folks learn to set appropriate limits.
-He sees clients online in Arizona and California.
-His therapy office is based out of the San Francisco Bay Area including an in-person office in Novato, CA. Contact him here or schedule a free consultation if you'd like to talk to him about therapy may help you.
+He sees clients online in California.
+His therapy office is based out of the San Francisco Bay Area including an in-person office in Petaluma, CA. Contact him here or schedule a free consultation if you'd like to talk to him about therapy may help you.